 The most common way for construction costs to grow is through change orders.
-Change orders tend to be much more frequent when the contractor is brought onto the project too late, sometimes just before building starts, and when the restaurateur isn’t educated about the plans that they’ve approved.
+Change orders tend to be much more frequent when the contractor is brought onto the project too late, sometimes just before building starts.
 The best way to prevent change orders is looping your contractor in as soon as possible.

 Develop the design-build

 Zeman says that his most successful restaurant clients have used the design-build approach—where the design layout has been established before the build begins—to reduce their costs and ensure the entire team makes conscious, value-driven decisions from the beginning.

 “When the contractor is brought on very early and is used as an equal partner to the architect and designer, they have the opportunity to participate in the development of the design documents.
 This gives the client and the designer the benefit of using the contractor’s knowledge of which materials, what processes, and what design elements will be more or less expensive than another, have a longer lead time, or are more complicated processes to schedule,” he says.

 Get (and stay) educated

 Get involved, stay involved, and ask questions every single day on site (and be on site often).
 It’s a great learning opportunity, will help ensure the success of your first project, and better prepare you for future projects.
 And you’re also much more likely to catch things that don’t look right.